Boosting propagule transport models with individual-specific data from mobile apps: Materials and Methods

+To validate the submodel for angler traffic between localities and subbasins, we randomly split the app data into a training (fitting) and a testing (validation) dataset, each containing observations for half of the anglers, respectively.
+Note that a random split is in line with our purpose of evaluating the model accuracy in predicting unreported trips, and hence, a temporal split used for evaluating the model accuracy in making future predictions is not needed \citep{ramazi_predicting_2021}.
+We fitted our model to the training data and computed the mean yearly number of recorded angler trips for each origin, destination, and origin-destination pair.
+Then we plotted the predicted values against the observed values.

+The purpose of the submodel for locality-to-subbasin traffic was to fill data gaps stemming from the limited number of angler trips in our dataset.
+To ensure that the model is suited to fill these gaps without introducing additional error, we computed the mean absolute errors between the submodel's results and the observations from the testing data.
+We then compared the resulting values with those obtained by using direct estimates from the training data without an additional model.

 Our model yields absolute estimates of angler traffic based on voluntarily reported trip data without using a priori information on how many trips anglers actually made.
-To assess the accuracy of our estimates, we compared the number of days anglers go fishing per year as per our model (see SI~D) with empirical data collected in a mail-out survey by the Department of Fisheries and Oceans Canada in $2016$ \citep{dfo_survey_2019}.
+To assess the accuracy of our estimates of the trip frequency, we compared the number of days anglers go fishing per year as per our model (see Appendix~S5) with empirical data collected in a mail-out survey by the Department of Fisheries and Oceans Canada in $2016$ \citep{dfo_survey_2019}.

 To facilitate a qualitative comparison of our model's accuracy with predictions from similar studies, we computed Nagelkerke's pseudo-$R^{2}$ \citep{nagelkerke_note_1991}.
 This measure indicates how well the model performs in comparison to a non-informative null model.
-In contrast to the classical $R^{2}$, Nagelkerke's pseudo-$R^{2}$ can be applied even if the data are not assumed to be normally distributed.
-We constructed null models for the day suitability, angler activeness and destination choice probabilities by including only two parameters accounting for the mean number of trips and their dispersion, respectively; information on the number of anglers residing in each locality were ignored.
+In contrast to the classical $R^{2}$, Nagelkerke's pseudo-$R^{2}$ can be applied even if the data are not assumed to be normally distributed with identical standard deviations.
+We computed pseudo-$R^{2}$ values for each model stage: the day suitability model; the joint day suitability, angler activeness and destination choice model; and the complete model with all submodels.
+As null models, we used negative binomial distributions treating all days, localities, and subbasins similarly.
 The parameters $\psame$ and $\pregion$ capturing anglers' local preferences were set to zero.